akhepcat/SimSat/README.md

 This will allow you to use the system normally, as the bridge will still receive a local IP address.

-if you want to use wlan0 as the upstream interface of your bridge, then you can sed 's/wlan0/ethX/g; s/eth0/wlan0/g; s/ethX/wlan0/g;'  on the file
+if you want to use wlan0 as the upstream interface of your bridge, then you can run this snippet against your /etc/network/interfaces file:

+    sed 's/wlan0/ethX/g; s/eth0/wlan0/g; s/ethX/wlan0/g;'

 the supplied "BridgeMgr"  will attempt to manage the system bridge for you, by automatically adding/removing the next available interface from the bridge.